-Surgery is not usually required, but may be recommended, for example, to a patient with a tight iliotibial band which has not responded to physiotherapy.
+Surgery is not usually required, but may be recommended, for example, to a patient with a tight iliotibial band (running from the hip down to the knee) which has not responded to physiotherapy.
 In this case, surgery would involve lengthening the iliotibial band, often further down the leg from the site of the pain.

 The One Orthopaedics team specialists

 Consultant Orthopaedic Surgeon FRCS (Tr&Orth), Hip and Knee

 Consultant Orthopaedic Surgeon FRCS (Tr&Orth), Knee and Hip